codsen/codsen/packages/string-uglify/README.md

 The problem with such algorithms is that there **all uglified class/id names are sensitive to their position in the source array**.

 For example, when we add another class, `.module-promo-all`, it shifts

 `.module-promo-all` -> `.a` (takes top position) `.module-promo-main` -> `.b` (previously was `.a`) `.module-promo-second` -> `.c` (previously was `.b`)

-As a result, if you use such uglification, smallest addition or removal to any classes/id's will cause ripple effect throughout the whole document and there will be git diffs (changes) everywhere.
+As a result, if you use such uglification, smallest addition or removal to any classes/id's will cause a ripple effect throughout the whole document, and there will be git diffs (changes) everywhere.

 This library uglifies an array of class or id names relying only on letter values and their sequences.
-There is no reliance on position of a class/id in the source array.
+There is no reliance on the position of a class/id in the source array.

 **[⬆ back to top](#)**